 These vessels of your writing contain amazing snapshots of some of the most inspiring and depressing moments of your life—the highest highs and the lowest, darkest lows.
 But these do not make a book.

 Rather, these writings can act as springboards to jog your memory, launch pads for framing your thoughts as stories, and flashpoints that readers can become immersed in.
 Journal entries on their own are ultimately for you; they hold parts of you in reserve that you can now call upon in the writing process.
 Let what speaks most compellingly emerge from the depths and write them into a form.

 #4 - Creativity Exists Within Constraints or It Perishes

 Constraint is another great way of dealing with overwhelm.
 Instead of attempting to sit down and “write my book,” you set your timer for 25 minutes and write the opening of Chapter 5.
 There’s no rule that says you have to write your book in order.
 With programs like Scrivener, you can start anywhere and easily move things around later.
 All these tricks have the same ultimate goal: to get you started and to gain momentum.
 There's lots of talk about "writing sprints" and word count in the writing community.
 One great resource is the ebook by Chris Fox, "5000 Words Per Hour," which suggests starting with 5-minute sprints.

-If you'd like to write a book, but don't know where to start, check out Bookends Writing Academy, where Jon and I take you through a step-by-step process in our 8-week writing bootcamp.
+If you'd like to write a book, but don't know where to start, check out Bookends Writing, where we take you through a step-by-step process in our 8-week writing bootcamp.
 You get 8 coaching calls and direct developmental feedback on your writing every week.
 Imagine finally finishing a first draft of your book?
 We'd love to work with you to make that a reality.

 Welcome to the blog!